What Is Kasuri Methi In Indian Cooking AND How to Use IT

 It can be largely classified as an Indian herb rather than a spice as the use of dried fenugreek leaves is similar to the uses of dried basil, rosemary, thyme etc.

-The uses of methi or fenugreek plant can be found in many forms and used in different ways for making a dish.
+The uses of methi or fenugreek plant can be found in many forms and used in different ways for making a dish: Different forms of methi are:

 Watch this short video describing the cooking uses of dried fenugreek leaves, benefits and storage.